hessian-group/awesome-hessian/README.md

 # awesome-hessian
 Hessian is a serialization component , the official website is : http://hessian.caucho.com/

+# Some suggestions
+* **1，** It seems that the codes hosted in several websites (sourceforge and googlecode) , and the version of code is too old .
+We can host the codes here and maintain continuously
+* **2，** Collect all repos about hessian and find the best code of every language
+* **3，** Some code has been found to have multiple versions, maintained independently, somewhat fragmented, considered merging, and developed together.
+* **4，** Establish a community of Hessian to unite all the developers and users of hessian.
+Including the original author, each language client author

+[《How about building a more open Hessian community? 》](https://groups.google.com/forum/#!topic/caucho-resin/-bE3dOiitao) , is initiated by [@wongoo](https://github.com/wongoo) and [@lovepoem](https://github.com/lovepoem)

 code list :
 ## Java
 * https://github.com/ebourg/hessian - A Github mirror of the official Subversion repository